modalitysystems/modalitysoftware-docs/twa/messages.md

 Fresh Delta queries will happen in the following scenarios
 1. When TWA is run for the very first time
 2. When TWA has not been run in the previous [MessageDeltaWindowInDays] days
-3. When there are no messages(created in the last [MessageDeltaWindowInDays] days), saved in the TWA database for the whole tenant
+3. When there are no messages (created in the last [MessageDeltaWindowInDays] days), saved in the TWA database for the whole tenant
-4. When there are no Delta tokens(created in the last [MessageDeltaWindowInDays] days) saved in the TWA database for that channel
+4. When there are no Delta tokens (created in the last [MessageDeltaWindowInDays] days), saved in the TWA database for that channel
 5. When [UseMessageDeltas] is set to false

 #### Performance Optimisation